 ANZ to sell NZ asset finance unit to Shinsei Bank for NZ$762m

-[BENGALURU] Australia and New Zealand Banking Group on Tuesday agreed to sell its New Zealand based asset finance unit for NZ$762 million (S$673.8 million) to Japanese financial institution Shinsei Bank.
+AUSTRALIA and New Zealand Banking Group on Tuesday agreed to sell its New Zealand-based asset finance unit for NZ$762 million (S$674 million) to Japanese financial institution Shinsei Bank Ltd.

+Australia's fourth-largest lender, which posted a plunge in first-half profit in April, remains one of the better capitalised banks with recent divestments strengthening its coffers as it faces the impact of the coronavirus pandemic.

-The sale provides about A$439 million (S$419.3 million) of Level 2 Group CET1 capital, the lender said in a statement.
+The sale of UDC Finance provides about A$439 million (S$422 million) of Level 2 Group CET1 capital, the lender said in a statement.

+For ANZ, Level 2 as per regulatory supervision includes the capital of the group excluding associates, insurance and funds management entities, among others.

+The Australian lender has been looking to sell UDC Finance for a while now after abandoning plans of spinning off the unit with a separate listing in 2018.
+The sale will also release NZ$2 billion of funding provided by ANZ New Zealand, further strengthening its balance sheet position.

 BT is now on Telegram!